coder/coder/docs/tutorials/template-from-scratch.md

     threshold = 6
   }
 }
 ```

 You can also use a `coder_app` resource to link to external apps, such as links
-to wikis or cloud consoles.
+to wikis or cloud consoles:

 ```tf
 resource "coder_app" "coder-server-doc" {